 Zheng said that moments like this are all normal signs of a lengthy, stressful crypto winter, which “basically wipes out many of the weak players.”

 On a positive note, however, Zheng said that the FTX collapse is unlikely to shake institutional investor confidence, at least for those investing in blockchain technology and certain cryptocurrencies such as Bitcoin and Ethereum.

 “For many of the institutional investors [...] as long as they think about the longer term, they think about how blockchain technology is going to advance in the future to help the financial industry [...] that’s still in place.”

 CoinShares’ head of research, James Butterfilll, revealed in a Nov.
 14 note that inflows into cryptocurrency investment products rose sharply last week after institutional investors bought the dip triggered by FTX’s collapse.

 Digital asset investment products saw inflows totaling $42 million in the week ending Nov.
 13, the largest increase in 14 weeks.

-On the other hand, their outlook wasn’t so optimistic for blockchain equities, which registered $32 million in weekly outflows.
+On the other hand, CoinShares’ outlook wasn’t so optimistic for blockchain equities, which registered $32 million in weekly outflows.

-He believes the fall of FTX was the result of a lack of clear rules and regulations governing crypto exchanges.
-Zheng said it may also have been the result of a top-heavy management structure that may not have had the necessary know-how to run a business of such a size.
+He believes the fall of FTX was the result of a lack of clear rules and regulations governing crypto exchanges, adding that the exchange’s top-heavy management may not have had the necessary know-how to run a business of such size.

-“Obviously, they’re smart in one aspect, but they’re running a $32 billion company is very different than, you know, when you manage a small company.”
+“Obviously, they’re smart in one aspect, but [...] running a $32 billion company is very different than, you know, when you manage a small company.”